aerplejn/APT45/README.md

 # APT45.Tools

-APT45.Tools is a collection of scripts I came across on a sketchy forum, to help jump start cars and research phones lol (and hacking?).
-All the scripts are designed and updated to run on [Gentoo](https://gentoo.org).
+APT45.Tools is a collection of scripts I came across on a sketchy forum.
+Aimed at vehicle diagnostics, phone research, and hacking.
+These scripts are tailored for use on [Gentoo Linux](https://gentoo.org).

 ## How To Install